technyon/nuki_hub/README.md

 If a keypad is connected to the lock, keypad codes can be added, updated and removed.
 This has to enabled first in the configuration portal.
 Check "Enable keypad control via MQTT" and save the configuration.
 After enabling keypad control, information about codes is published under "keypad/code_x", x starting from 0 up the number of configured codes.
-The same data is also published as JSON data to keypad/json.
+The same data is also published as JSON data to the "keypad/json" MQTT topic.
 <br>
 For security reasons, the code itself is not published.
 To modify keypad codes, a command structure is setup under keypad/command: